hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_piloting_a_5960d372-76be-4878-b6c6-8bece6fc0d72-0_3.content.md

 <!--font:Poppins-->

-# AInauts: Galaxy Pilots
+# Ainautes: Galaxy Pilots

 Welcome to our website where you can explore the universe with us!
-Our team of AInauts and their AI companions are on a mission to discover new worlds and civilizations.
+Our team of Ainautes and their AI companions are on a mission to discover new worlds and civilizations.

 ## Wallpaper Description